aws-cloudformation/aws-guard-rules-registry/docs/Guard-Rules-Dev-Guide.md

     ```

 The `cfn-guard test` command supports the additional parameter of `-v` to show verbose output.
 Leverage the verbose output when diving into an issue or opening a Issue or Pull-Request of *bug* or *fix*.

+Once all of your testing is complete, you can submit a Pull-Request to the `main` branch to start a formal publication of a new release.
+Please visit the [Release](./Release.md) documentation as well as the [CONTRIBUTING](../CONTRIBUTING.md) for guidance on the release process and creating a pull-request.